thierno953/SOC_ANALYST/Forensics-and-Incident-Response/Windows-Forensics.md

 # Windows Forensics

-- The practice of collecting and analyzing data from Windows systems to identify, investigate, and recover from security incidents.
+- Windows Forensics is the practice of collecting and analyzing data from Windows systems to identify, investigate, and recover from security incidents.
+The main objectives are:

   - Identify malicious activities